You will pay in-state/in province tuition/fees directly to your host campus.

 Undergraduate Majors Open to NSE Students

-Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Graphic Design, Interior Design, Painting, Photography, Printmaking, Sculpture, Studio Art, Theater Art, Visual Arts
+Art/Design/Fine Art: Art, Art Education, Art History, Ceramic Art/Ceramics, Fine Art, Graphic Design, Interior Design, Painting, Photography, Printmaking, Sculpture, Studio Art, Theater Art, Visual Arts

 Biological Sciences: Biology/Life Science, Cell Biology, Field Biology, Molecular Biology